-- Choose Apple (d) > About This Mac and then click the version number beneath the words "Mac OS X." Clicking cycles between the Mac OS X version number, the build version, and the serial number. - Open System Profiler (in /Applications/Utilities/) and click Hardware. - Remove the battery and view the serial number for your MacBook in the battery bay.
-For information about removing the battery, see page 35.
+- Choose Apple () > About This Mac, and then click the version number beneath the words "Mac OS X" to cycle through the Mac OS X version number, the build version, and the serial number. - Open System Profiler (in /Applications/Utilities/) and click Hardware. - Remove the battery and view the serial number for your MacBook in the battery bay.
+For information about removing the battery, see page 33.